 Jon Blake graduated in English and Education in 1978 and subsequently qualified as an English and Drama teacher, going on to teach at every level of the education system as well as a wide range of classes in the community.
 From 1994 to 2000 he taught creative writing at the University of Glamorgan, specialising in writing for children, and was a visiting lecturer in creative writing at the University of Newport from 2006 to 2013.

 Jon’s first story was published in 1984.
 He has since written over sixty titles and been published by many of the major publishing houses, including Puffin, Hodder, OUP, Heinemann, Collins and Walker Books.
-Little Stupendo was shortlisted for the 1995 Children’s Book Award.
-Big sellers include the picture book You’re A Hero Daley B (over 200,000 worldwide sales), One Girl School, Stinky Finger’s House of Fun and the subsequent House of Fun series.
+Little Stupendo was shortlisted for the 1996 Children’s Book Award.
+Big sellers include the picture book You’re A Hero Daley B (over a quarter of a million worldwide sales), One Girl School, Stinky Finger’s House of Fun and the subsequent House of Fun series.
 Though primarily known as a writer of the absurd, Jon has also written politically-charged young adult fiction, notably The Last Free Cat, selected for the prestigious International Reading Association Young Adults Choices reading list.
 In 2011, Jon explored self-publication with a novel about the 1969 Isle of Wight Festival.

 Jon has also written for TV and radio.
 His TV play Life was shortlisted for the 1996 Writers Guild Best Children’s TV Script while his adult radio sitcom Degrees R Us won a BBC Talent award and became a series on BBC Radio Wales.